vix993/letmeask/README.md

 ###### Log In or Join Room

-Log in with google to create a room.
+Log in with google to redirect to the create a room page.
 Or join an existing Q&A using the room ID.

 <img src="./presentation/screenshotLanding.png" alt="screenshot of landing page UI"/>